edcyc/exercise/README.md

 server_size decides which EC2 instance type is.

-Notice: the Ubuntu 14.04 image is the quick list doesn't support t1.micro but support t2 series due to the virtualization type hvm.
+Notice: the Ubuntu 14.04 image ami-a21529cc in the quick list doesn't support t1.micro but support t2 series due to the virtualization type hvm.

 Other configurations are in the cloud-automation.sh.